-During the physical exam, your doctor may move your child's legs into various positions to check range of motion and to see if any of the positions cause pain.
+During the physical exam, your doctor might move your child's legs into various positions to check range of motion and see if any of the positions cause pain.

-These types of tests are vital to the diagnosis of Legg-Calve-Perthes disease and may include:
+These types of tests, which are vital to the diagnosis of Legg-Calve-Perthes disease, might include:

 - X-rays.
-Initial X-rays may look normal because it can take one to two months after symptoms begin for the damage associated with Legg-Calve-Perthes disease to become evident on X-rays.
+Initial X-rays might look normal because it can take one to two months after symptoms begin for the changes associated with Legg-Calve-Perthes disease to become evident on X-rays.
 Your doctor will likely recommend several X-rays over time, to track the progression of the disease.

-- Magnetic resonance imaging (MRI).
+- MRI.
 This technology uses radio waves and a strong magnetic field to produce very detailed images of bone and soft tissue inside the body.
 MRIs often can visualize bone damage caused by Legg-Calve-Perthes disease more clearly than X-rays can, but are not always necessary.

 - Crutches.
 In some cases, your child may need to avoid bearing weight on the affected hip.
 Using crutches can help protect the joint.